dturnover/Botnet-Attack-Detection/README.md

 Link to the dataset:
 https://archive.ics.uci.edu/ml/datasets/detection_of_IoT_botnet_attacks_N_BaIoT

-Include the python file in directory alongside a another directory titled "Data" that contains all the subfolders for each device in the dataset.
+Include the python file in a directory alongside a subdirectory titled "Data" that contains all the subfolders for each device in the dataset.